morngrar/pdfbooktool/README.md

 Running this script under Windows has barely been testet.
-Neither PyPDF2 nor pdfbooktool should use any features that are platform specific, however it doesn't seem to currently work under Windows 7.
-Help with further testing and making it work, is wanted.
+Neither PyPDF2 nor pdfbooktool should use any features that are platform specific, however it doesn't seem to work under Windows 7.